-Nichole Broderick, Program Director
+Nichole Broderick, Director of Science and Training

 Nichole is an Assistant Professor at the University of Connecticut’s Department of Molecular and Cell Biology.
 Previously, Nichole was an Associate Research Scientist in the Molecular, Cellular, and Developmental Biology Department at Yale University and had been supervising the Handelsman Lab research group.
 Nichole piloted SWI’s introductory biology course Microbes to Molecules at Yale University.
 Nichole received her PhD from the University of Wisconsin-Madison with Jo Handelsman (Microbiology) and Kenneth Raffa (Entomology) and did her postdoctoral research in the lab of Bruno Lemaitre at the EPFL in Lausanne, Switzerland.
 Her research has focused on gut microbiota and their impact on host physiology and susceptibility to disease.